-This research is focused on the landslide processes associated with coastal erosion and it is focused on coastal landslide observatories, including ones at Aldbrough in Yorkshire and Barton on Sea in Hampshire.
+This research is focused on the landslide processes associated with coastal erosion and it is focused on coastal landslide observatories, including Aldbrough in Yorkshire.

 Our hazard and resilience modellers use a range of techniques that reflect the scale of modelling (national to site scale), the style of landslides and the availability of data.
 Methods include heuristic, statistical and deterministic approaches.
 Susceptibility and impact modelling is largely GIS hosted and is ultimately aimed at risk minimisation and resilience building.